GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 ```

 It takes a value in a context and a monadic function, so the result remains in
 the context.
-Monads may bring their own problems.
-The contexts may stack
+Monads may bring their own problems: the contexts may stack
 like onion petals, and additional plumbing may be required to peel them off.

 # Footnotes